 Microphone technique is often overlooked as one of the skills you need to become a successful singer and performer.
 However, the way you use the microphone can affect your performance in many ways.
-(Credit to Julie Miles of Vocal Ovation covers some of the most essential microphone techniques for singers:
+In this article, Julie Miles of Vocal Ovation covers some of the most essential microphone techniques for singers:

-Get comfortable with the microphone
+#1: Get comfortable with the microphone

 Many singers when first starting out are very nervous when given a microphone for the first time & it often comes across in their performance.

-Sing into the microphone
+#2: Sing directly into the mic

 Make sure you sing right into it.
 It’s one of the simplest techniques but it’s so SO important.
 Singing directly into the microphone allows all of your vocals to be fully projected.